 Why mouse genetics?

 The ability to model human disease in the mouse makes it such a valuable experimental system.
-Genetically and genomically, the human and the mouse are very similar — about 98% identical in the genetic code.
+Genetically and genomically, the human and the mouse are very similar, with many of the disease-related genes are nearly identical.

 What is a mouse model?

 The mouse is the foremost mammalian model for studying human disease and human health.
 The mouse is small, making it an economical choice, and it also breeds very well.
-Scientists have amassed tremendous knowledge about mouse physiology, anatomy, and its genes, stemming from more than 100 years of work on the mouse.
+Scientists have amassed tremendous knowledge about mouse physiology, anatomy, and its genes, stemming from more than 100 years of working with them.
 More importantly, we can manipulate mouse genes; the mouse is among the first mammalian species to have its genes modified with molecular tools.

 Mice are the most commonly used animal model for studying human disease, and for many good reasons:

-- Mice are biologically very similar to humans.
-We share 95 percent of the same genes, and our immune systems are even more compatible.
-Mice and humans get many of the same diseases, for the same genetic reasons.
+- Mice are biologically very similar to humans and get many of the same diseases, for the same genetic reasons.

 - Mice have an accelerated lifespan, with one mouse year equaling about 30 human years.
 Therefore, their entire life cycle can be studied within only two or three years.